TUM-FAF/FAF-121-Barbaros-Nicolae/WindowsP/Lab#4/README.md

     - Increase and decrease animation speed using mouse wheel (2pt)
     - Solve flicking problem (2pt)
     - Add animated objects which interact with each other (2 - 6pt)
-    - Animate a Nyan Cat that leves a rainbow tail
+    - Animate a Nyan Cat that leaves a rainbow tail

   - **Additional Tasks:**
     - Fun, effects and music.